If you’re looking for a relatively easy hike with incredible views of Hong Kong, then Temple Hill (Tsz Wan Shan) is definitely worth considering!

 Tsz Wan Shan North Bus Terminus to Tsz Chuk Pavillion

-The Tsz Wan Shan North Bus Terminus is located next to Tsz Ching Estate, right besides the Tsz Oi Court car park.
+The Tsz Wan Shan North Bus Terminus is located next to Tsz Ching Estate, right beside the Tsz Oi Court car park.
 There are plenty of buses that can get you to the terminus, or within walking distance from it.
 The easiest option is to Google Map a bus to Tsz Wan Shan from your location.

 Once you arrive at the bus terminus, walk towards the rear where there is a flight of steps.
 From on top of the steps, walk up the incline and stick to your left.
 Shortly thereafter, you’ll arrive at the next flight of steps going uphill to your left.